admittedlyconsulting/admittedlyconsulting.github.io/services/index.md

 We understand that students in different grades and different points in the college process require very different forms of assistance.
 Accordingly, we invite you to prepare questions (whether close- or open-ended) and voice your main areas of concern with your application, and we are happy to meet your specific requests as best we can. <br/>

-This being said, below we have listed some common areas in which we believe we can help you:
+Below we have listed some common areas in which we believe we can help you:
 - Writing the application (rising seniors)
   - Brainstorming and revising essays
   - Writing the extracurricular list